FAQ

 Which injectables do you use and which do you prefer?

 We use All of the Restylane family of products, Radiesse, Belotero, Juvederm products and all of the neurotoxins(Botox, Dysport, Xeomin).
-Dr. Herzog uses much more Dysport and Xeomin , as opposed to Botox, because feels that they are all equivalent in function and can get you better pricing on the Dysport and Xeomin.
-Choice of fillers is based on what your need is.
-Restylane Kysse is our new favorite for lips and Dr Herzog loves injecting lips.
+Dr. Walters uses much more Botox, as opposed to Dysport and Xeomin.

 Do you charge for a consultation?